System requirements

 The database will need resources as well, and this, too, will increase with the number of users.
 There may come a point where you will have to make configuration changes to the database and/or use an external database, but for most cases the default database setup should be enough.
 You will ideally want to have the database on a performant storage such as SSDs.
 There are also other excellent resources for tuning PostgreSQL database performance.

-Mind, even just for 5 users we do recommend the default 4 workers as each page may require multiple requests to be made simultaneously.
-Having less workers will work, but pages may take longer to finish loading.
+Mind, even just for 5 users we do recommend 2 web workers as each page may require multiple requests to be made simultaneously.
+Having just one will work, but pages may take longer to finish loading.

-These numbers are a guideline only and your mileage may vary.1 It’s best to monitor your server and its resource usage.
+These numbers are a guideline only and your mileage may vary.
+It’s best to monitor your server and its resource usage.
 You can always allocate more resources if needed.

 Scaling horizontally